 The Company maintains an agreement (the "Agreement") with Wells Fargo Bank, N.A. (the "Bank") for a revolving credit line of \$50.0 million and a sublimit for standby letters of credit of \$25.0 million.
 Advances under the revolving credit line bear interest, as selected by the Company, of (a) the daily Simple Secured Overnight Financing Rate ("SOFR") plus 1.75% or (b) one-month Term SOFR plus 1.75%.
 The Agreement also provides for an unused commitment fee of 0.35% per year on the average daily unused amount of the revolving credit line, as well as a fee of 1.75% of the face amount of each letter of credit reserved under the line of credit.
-The Company had no outstanding borrowings on its revolving credit line at December 31, 2023 and 2022.
+The Company had no outstanding borrowings on its revolving credit line at December 31, 2024 and 2023.
 The credit facility is collateralized by the Company's accounts receivable and other rights to receive payment.
+The revolving credit facility will mature on July 1, 2026, unless extended.